Bin Health and Maintenance

 - Use countertop container liners and tie them off before putting them in your bin.

-- Reduce moisture and odors by adding baking soda to the bottom of the bin, squeezing out liquids, and wrapping strong smelling fruit/meat/shellfish in newspaper.
+- Reduce moisture and odors by adding baking soda to the bottom of the bin, squeezing out liquids, and wrapping strong-smelling fruit/meat/shellfish in newspaper.

 - Freeze compost in the freezer until collection day (countertop container liners work well for freezing compost).